-The instrumentals on ‘Check Up‘ are incredible.
+The instrumentals on “Check Up” are incredible.
 The sound moves like a fighter getting ready to get in the ring, and the fullness of sound does not leave room for anything else, nor does it require it.
-I love ad-libs at the right moments, “smile at a hater when you flexin on em,” and the bounce and cadence to this piece.
-‘Check Up’ is a faster track with more energy and that signature Fields effortless flow.
+I love the ad-libs at the right moments, “smile at a hater when you flexin’ on ’em,” and the bounce and cadence of this piece.
+“Check Up” is a faster track with more energy and that signature Fields effortless flow.

 No Dayz Off

 The wordplay on this song is exceptional.
-The similes and witticism on this song can go toe to toe with the big names in the game right now.
+Fields’ similes and witticism on this song can go toe to toe with big names in the game.
 You might be fooled into thinking this track is less aggressive with that chill vibe, but you would be wrong.
-‘No Dayz Off‘ is a solid track with impressive bars, not to be overlooked.
+“No Dayz Off” is a solid track with impressive bars, not to be overlooked.

 Why do I love this track so much?
 The song is a story, an almost old-school love story.
 I love the line, “I’ve been feeling you since New York had payphones.”
 It takes you right back to a specific time and place.
 You can’t help but reminisce about your own love story at that time.
 I related to the young love, vulnerability, and recklessness in the lyrics.
 The instrumentals hint at a vibe maybe even older than Fields himself with a bright late 60s, early 70s New York vibe that was a breath of fresh air.